ripienaar/free-for-dev/README.md

 ## Security and PKI

+  * [meterian.io](https://www.meterian.io/) - Monitor Java, Javascript, .NET, Scala, Ruby and NodeJS projects for security vulnerabilities in dependencies.
+Free for one private project, unlimited projects for open source.
   * [pyup.io](https://pyup.io) — Monitor Python dependencies for security vulnerabilities and update them automatically.
 Free for one private project, unlimited projects for open source.
   * [threatconnect.com](https://threatconnect.com) — Threat intelligence: It is designed for individual researchers, analysts and organizations who are starting to learn about cyber threat intelligence.
 Free up to 3 Users
   * [crypteron.com](https://www.crypteron.com/) — Cloud-first, developer-friendly security platform prevents data breaches in .NET and Java applications